The 10 Best DAWs in the World (2023) for Windows and Mac

 - ‘The Grid’ is a modular sound design interface that supports 154 modules for quick workflows.

-- There is also an option to link with Ableton Live users and synchronize start/stop your project.
+- There is also an option to link with Ableton Live users and synchronize the start/stop of your project.

 - The ‘FX Grid’ device can be used to create audio effects with optional voice stacking.